 I would recommend NCS to other parents, it’s a fantastic scheme for young people to go on, Universities are looking for a rounded individual these days not just a set of grades’’

-– Camilla Reynolds, Parent
+– NCS Parent

 My son thoroughly enjoyed his time with NCS.
 He is a quiet boy but came out of his shell whilst and since he was there.
-As part of a team they walked 10 miles for the Stroke Association, raising under £400.
-The NCS team leaders where absolutely fantastic and went above and beyond for the kids in their care.
+As part of a team, they walked 10 miles for the Stroke Association, raising under £400.
+The NCS team leaders were absolutely fantastic and went above and beyond for the kids in their care.
 Lowestoft NCS team you were brilliant and would definitely recommend it to everyone.

-– Wenda Summons, Parent
+– NCS Parent

 How old do I have to be to take part in NCS?